yhhc2/Iso-seq_public/README.md

 </div>

-For example, MFN2 is known to have several isoforms that have alternative splicing and results in NMD.
+For example, MFN2 is known to have several isoforms that have altered splicing and results in NMD.
 Individually, these novel isoforms have low read counts.
 However, when combined together at the gene level, we are able to pick out MFN2 as a gene containing novel isoforms that undergo NMD.

 <div style="text-align: center;">